Dickinson County, Kansas

 Mud Creek in Dickinson County, Kansas.

-By 1860, the population of Dickinson County had increased to 378, and the first regular election was held in the fall.
+By 1860, Dickinson County’s population had increased to 378, and the first regular election was held in the fall.

-Pioneer religious services were held by the Methodists, who erected a log church on Lyon Creek in the spring of 1861, which was used for a schoolhouse on weekdays.
+The Methodists held Pioneer religious services.
+In the spring of 1861, they erected a log church on Lyon Creek, which was also used as a weekday schoolhouse.
 Peter May was the first pastor of this pioneer congregation.
-A man named Jones opened the first store in the county in Abilene in 1860.
+A man named Jones opened the county’s first store in Abilene in 1860.

 Drovers Cottage in Abilene, 1867.